jmcook1186/IceSurfClassifiers/README.md

 ### Sentinel 2 Imagery ###

 The same process was followed for supervised classification of Sentinel-2 satellite remote sensing data covering a much larger area around the field site.
-These were downloaded from earth-explorer.usgs.gov.
+These were downloaded from SentinelHub.
 Sentinel 2 has greater spectral resolution that the rededge camera, so the model is trained on 9 wavelengths rather than 5.

 Further details are available in the code annotations.

 For Sentinel 2 image data, the classified map and albedo map are masked using the Greenland Ice Mapping Project land/ice mask to exclude non-ice areas from the spatial analysis.

-# Permissions
+### Permissions ###

-There are no permissions associated with this code, it is unpublished and still under development. please do not use without explicit permission from the author.
-There is no warranty or guarantee of fitness for any specific purpose.
+The code is provided without warranty or guarantee of any kind.